APRN Belinda Bryant recently joined Baptist Health Family Clinic-Baptist Health Drive as one of their newest healthcare providers.

 University of Arkansas for Medical Sciences (UAMS) researcher Arny Ferrando, PhD, recently received $2.1 million from the U.S. Department of Defense to determine the best possible nutrition for military personnel engaged in combat and combat training.

 “UAMS and its scientists like Arny Ferrando continue to demonstrate how the university is leading in research that promises not just to benefit Arkansas but the nation,” said UAMS Chancellor Cam Patterson, MD.
 “We are grateful to the Defense Department for this grant funding and the recognition that it conveys.”

 Northeast Arkansas continues to be heavily affected by an ongoing hepatitis A (hep A) outbreak, and the Arkansas Department of Health (ADH) has recommended vaccination for all residents of Greene County ages 19-60.
 The ADH is warning of a possible hepatitis A (hep A) exposure after an employee of the Ironhorse Barbeque, at 2108 Linwood Dr. in Paragould, tested positive for the virus.
 Hep A is a contagious liver disease that can be prevented by a vaccination.

-Two computer class — Computer Basics and Intermediate Computers — and two computer workshops — One-on-One Computer Support and Everything You Ever Wanted to Know about Your iPhone & iPad — will be taught in July for adults at the University of Arkansas for Medical Sciences Donald W. Reynolds Institute on Aging.
+Two computer class — Computer Basics and Intermediate Computers — and four computer workshops — One-on-One Computer Support, Acquiring Your Enhanced Driver’s License, Google Photos, and Genealogy Jumpstart— will be taught in September for adults at the University of Arkansas for Medical Sciences (UAMS) Donald W. Reynolds Institute on Aging.

 - next ›